 Paul seemed to hit the nail on the head regarding the aims of my website.
 I wanted to try close that chasm and still want to today.

 Saussez went on to say in the article, rather sympathetically, that;

 "I felt sorry for my listeners and addressees, who - despite the critical reviews published in English or aired on British and American TV shows - were also unaware of the wealth of information dug out by a number of French researchers who had long since debunked ... falsehoods."

-To try and close the chasm and get better acquainted with all information I began to contact various French researchers, including Paul - for information, permission to translate, to use texts, to interview etc. I found most of the serious French researchers to be very friendly, amenable, always giving permission and generally - despite the language barrier - to be very helpful.
+To try and close the chasm and get better acquainted with all information I began to contact various French researchers, including Paul - for information, permission to translate items, to use texts, to interview etc. I found most of the serious French researchers to be very friendly, amenable, always giving permission and generally - despite the language barrier - to be very helpful.

-And there is indeed a language barrier.
+But there is indeed a language barrier.

 I cannot speak French.
 I can read it better.
 Marginally.
 It is an uphill struggle and certainly the many English researchers i know are not prepared to put in the leg work i have to understand all facets of the mystery.
 For example i buy almost all of the French books.
-I then have a rather spectacularly good photo translation app which I use to translate and transcribe ext on to paper - or nowadays on to a file on the computer - then I read the transcription side by side with the original French text to arrive at a general understanding of the text and its meaning.
+I then have a rather spectacularly good photo translation app which I use to translate and transcribe text on to paper - or nowadays on to a file on the computer - then I read the transcription side by side with the original French text to arrive at a general overall understanding of the text and its meaning.

 It is a laborious job and obviously not perfect.